1 Getting Started with Data in R

 -

-Errors: When the red text is a legitimate error, it will be prefaced with “Error in…” and will try to explain what went wrong.
+Errors: when the red text is a legitimate error, it will be prefaced with “Error in…” and will try to explain what went wrong.
 Generally when there’s an error, the code will not run.
 For example, we’ll see in Subsection 1.3.3 if you see

 Error in ggplot(...) : could not find function "ggplot"